 - Myth: Left-handedness, difficulties with spatial (including right-left) orientation, trouble tying shoelaces, and clumsiness are associated with dyslexia.

 Fact: These are certainly not core findings that we would expect in most people with dyslexia, but of course there are clusters of people within the larger population of individuals with dyslexia who are also left-handed or who have spatial difficulties.
-Whatever subgroups of children with dyslexia may exist, it is clear that the vast majority of the dyslexic population share a common phonologic weakness.
+Whatever subgroups of dyslexia may exist, it is clear that the vast majority of the dyslexic population share a common phonologic weakness.

 - Myth: Evidence from twin studies shows that dyslexia is caused by inherited faulty genes.